-Recommendation The company complies The company complies partially The company does not comply The explanation for complying/partially complying/not complying with the recommendation directors consider whether the number of members is appropriate in relation to the requirements of the company.
-This should help ensure a constructive debate and an effective decision-making process in which all members are given the opportunity to participate actively. company's Danish employees.
-The Board of Directors believes that its current size is appropriate, both in relation to the company's requirements and the Board of Directors assignments and skills.
-The number of members on the board is assessed annually.
+Recommendation The company complies The company complies partially The company does not comply The explanation for complying partially/not complying with the recommendation commentary and on the company's website.
+The chairman should account for the evaluation of the board of directors, including the process and general conclusions on the general meeting prior to the election of the board of directors.
+3.5.2.
+The Committee recommends that at least once annually, the board of directors evaluate the work and performance of the executive board in accordance with pre-defined criteria.
+Furthermore, the board of directors oard and rd in eria.
+The evaluation of the work and results of the Executive Management forms a natural part of the regular meetings held by the chairman of the Board of Directors and the CEO and the Executive Management is annually evaluated in natural extension of the evaluation procedure for the board of directors set out in recommendation 3.5.1. should evaluate the need for changes to the structure and composition of the executive board, in light of the A performance plan for Executive Management is established annually. company's strategy.
+The Board of Directors continuously evaluates the need for changes to the structure and the composition of the Executive Management in light of the company's strategy.
 3.5.3.
-The Committee recommends that at least once every year the board of directors evaluate the work and performance of the executive board in accordance with predefined clear criteria.
-X The evaluation of the work and results of the Executive Management forms a natural part of the regular meetings held by the chairman of the Board of Directors and the CEO.
-A performance plan for Executive Management is established annually.
-3.5.4.
-The Committee recommends that the executive board and the board of directors establish a procedure according to which their cooperation is evaluated annually through a formalized dialogue between the chairman of the board of directors and the chief executive officer and that the outcome of the evaluation be presented to the board of directors.
-X The Board of Directors has adopted a formal evaluation procedure to ensure systematic evaluation of the work of the Board of Directors and Executive Management.
-Further, ongoing evaluation of the cooperation between Executive Management and the Board of Directors is part of the regular meetings held by the chairman of the Board of Directors and the CEO.
+The Committee recommends that the executive board and the board of directors establish a procedure according to which their cooperation is evaluated annually through a formalised dialogue between the chairman of the board of X The Board of Directors has adopted a formal evaluation procedure to ensure an annual and systematic evaluation of the work of the Board of Directors and Executive Management.
+Further, ongoing evaluation of the cooperation between Executive Management and the Board of Directors is part of the